okta/workflows-templates/workflows/raw_http_connection_gsuite/readme.md

 ## Limitations & Known Issues

-- The **Raw HTTP Connector to Google Workspace** workflow doesn't receive a refresh token, so it requires re-authentication every hour.
+- The **Create a custom API connector for Google Workspace** workflow doesn't receive a refresh token, so it requires re-authentication every hour.
 - Be aware of the [Okta Workflows System Limits](https://help.okta.com/en/prod/Content/Topics/Workflows/workflows-system-limits.htm).
 When you invoke HTTP endpoints, consider any applicable rate limits of the SaaS app (or HTTP endpoint).
 - Set up error handling on the card to retry periodically.